JamesCrichton/Laser_Capture_Annotation_Conversion/README.md

 ```
 # Using
-After the conda environment has been reated (above), this just needs to be activated each time it's used:
+After the conda environment has been created (above), this just needs to be activated each time it's used:
 ```
 conda activate LMD_env
 ```